-- MCS has been home to 9 of the university's 17 Nobel Laureates, including John Nash Jr. who earned his bachelor's and master's degrees in mathematics in 1948 and won the Nobel Prize in Economic Science in 1994.
+MCS has been home to 10 of the university's 17 Nobel Laureates, including John Nash Jr. who earned his bachelor's and master's degrees in mathematics in 1948 and won the Nobel Prize in Economic Science in 1994.

-- MCS students’ achievements have earned them recognition as Rhodes Scholars, Gilliam Fellows, Goldwater Scholars, NSF Graduate Research Fellows, Department of Homeland Security Scholars and Beckman Scholars.
+MCS students’ achievements have earned them recognition as Rhodes Scholars, Gilliam Fellows, Goldwater Scholars, NSF Graduate Research Fellows, Department of Homeland Security Scholars and Beckman Scholars.

 Professor Terry Collins’s Green Chemistry course—which was the first university course on green chemistry when it was taught in 1992—students learn how to design safer substitutes for hazardous chemicals and find green ways to reduce their adverse impacts.

-- More than 70% of MCS students are involved in undergraduate research.
+More than 70% of MCS students are involved in undergraduate research.
 And they aren’t just repeating experiments that have been done before.
 MCS students are discovering new science, publishing their results in top journals and presenting their work at local and national conferences.

-- MCS alumni and faculty’s inventions have changed the world.
-MCS alumna Stephanie Kwolek (S’1946) invented Kevlar®, the fabric used in bulletproof vests.
-Professor Krzysztof Matyjaszewski developed atom transfer radical polymerization, which transformed the way plastics are made.
-Professor Alan Waggoner created the CyDyeTM labeling technologies, which have been widely commercialized and have made a profound impact on biomedical research.
+Professor Alan Waggoner created the CyDye(TM) labeling technologies, flourescent dyes which have been widely commercialized and have made a profound impact on biomedical research.

-- The Mellon Institute has been a backdrop in several movies, including George Romero’s “Monkey Shines” (1988), “Hoffa” (1992), “Lorenzo's Oil” (1992) and “The Mothman Prophecies” (2002).
-Dr. Bunsen Honeydew appeared on the Muppet Show in 1976 as a graduate of “Carnegie Melonhead University.”
+The Mellon Institute has been a backdrop in several movies, including George Romero’s “Monkey Shines” (1988), “Hoffa” (1992), “Lorenzo's Oil” (1992), “The Mothman Prophecies” (2002), and "The Dark Knight Rises" (2012).